 So how will you know which zone you are in?

 There are three meeting zones on the Meetingometer:

 - Amber: Unconstructive support

-- Green: Constructive support
+- Green: Constructive support and challenge

 - Red: Destructive challenge